 We've got a lot of work ahead to continue to make this organization a success.
 The OTA needs your input, your help and your patience.
 You are invited to join the Ozark Trail Association as a member: simply sign-up online or fill out a membership application and send it to the address on the form.
-You'll receive a new member's packet, an Association patch, plus subscriptions to our quarterly newsletter (link) and annual magazine, The Connector.
+You'll receive a new member's packet, an Association patch, plus subscriptions to our quarterly newsletter, Trail Talk, and annual magazine, The Connector.
 Most of all, you'll receive the satisfaction of helping the Ozark Trail continue as one of the gems of the Ozarks.

 The OTA is a unique source for anything Ozark Trail: we offer downloadable maps with GPS coordinates, a online trip planner, information about trail events and news, and lots of photos that show our beautiful state of Missouri and her Ozarks for the natural wonders they are.
 Our website is a great way to get to know the OT and learn how you can get out and get involved.
 Work Hard.
 Play Hard.
 Experience the Ozark Trail with us.

 We have several points of contact within the Ozark Trail Association to help you with membership, volunteer opportunities, general Association information and the like.
 We're generally a wired bunch, so we've include our emails.

 Vice President - Edward Wilson

 Treasurer - Ronnie Koskovich

 Office / Administration

 Membership - Abi Jackson

 Trail Construction & Maintenance - April Scott